-In 2007, IPD took over ownership of the Index with AREF and HSBC becoming sponsors.
+In 2007, IPD took over ownership of the Index, with AREF and HSBC becoming sponsors.
 The Index was rebranded to reflect IPD's change in status.
 HSBC subsequently terminated its sponsorship as its business focus changed.
-The Index then became known as the AREF/IPD Quarterly Property Fund Index.
+The Index then became known as the AREF/IPD Quarterly Property Fund Index and, in 2012, to reflect wider themes within real estate investment, the Long Income Fund Index was introduced

-In 2007, IPD took over ownership of the Index with AREF and HSBC becoming sponsors.
+In 2007, IPD took over ownership of the Index, with AREF and HSBC becoming sponsors.